FREQUENTLY ASKED QUESTIONS.....THE RISING DRAGON "FAQ" PAGE

 You must be 18 or over.
 Not any younger, doesn't matter if your parents will sign for you or swear on a stack of bibles.
 The New York City Health Dept. wrote that rule because in other states where one parent consented and they were a divorced couple, the other parent was upset their child was tattooed, and so you had a mess.
 So you have to be 18 on the dot, no ifs Ands or Buts.
 Be ready to prove yourself with a photo ID because ocassionally we will ask to see it.

 We always accept walk-ins if the schedule is light.
-We've actually hired more artists like Jason Barletta for example that specialize in Walk-Ins.
+Most often that will occur during a weekday, especially in the early hours after opening.
 Appointments are mandatory if you want to schedule anything after the day you are calling.
 In other words, a cash deposit is necessary for bookings into the future.
 People out of town or who can't come in twice can contact uas via email to pay a deposit by credit card a week or two before their appointment.
-We require deposits because unfortunately, many many many people have stood us up and hindered our business and didn't give it another thought.
+We have recently implemented PayPal Invoicing to make it easier to leave a deposit if you are coming in from out of town.

 Credit Cards are no longer accepted as deposits, some naughty people, let's call them "pioneers of nasty", have ruined it for everyone.
 It's important that the deposit be binding, and we can only achieve that if it's in cash.
 The reason we don't refund them is because the dude is busy enough updating this website and doing paperwork.
 And the dude does not like paperwork (not even a little bit).
 That's why the dude's a tattoo artist and not an accountant.